Retiree Privileges

 All Retirees

+Some U-M computing services will end.
 Faculty and staff who have a Google U-M email account when they retire will have continued use of their U-M email box by visiting mail.umich.edu, and use the same uniqname, password, and directory entries used as an employee at no charge.
-Those with an Outlook U-M email account, including Michigan Medicine faculty and staff, must contact the ITS Service Center before retiring from the university to have a U-M Google email account created.
-Contact the ITS Service Center by calling (734) 764-4357.
-A commercial Internet service is required to access email.
-Purchase through the Computer Showcase and access to virtual machines are not available except to Emeritus or Emerita Faculty.
+Those with an Outlook U-M email account, including Michigan Medicine faculty and staff, must request a U-M Google email account to continue use of their U-M email address after the Outlook account deactivates, which will occur upon retirement.
+Use the Michigan Medicine Override Form to request that account.
+Log in with your uniqname and UMICH password.
+Complete all fields and submit the form.

 Emeritus or Emerita Faculty

-For additional information, visit Frequently Asked Questions About ITS Services for U-M Retirees
+For additional information, visit Computing Services for Retirees.

 Publications